21 Sports Events You Should Put on Your Bucket List

 What you may not know is there’s much more than watching the greatest thoroughbreds in the country thundering around Churchill Downs.
 If you really want to go all out, you can make this a vacation destination, or an extended weekend getaway.
 What might work best is to choose the right ticket package that fits your budget and schedule.

 You can attend the Kentucky Derby Festival that lasts for two weeks.
 It has so many activities we cannot list them all here.
-So click here to go on the festival website to see for yourself.
 There are also places to go to around Louisville.

 On race day, the ladies can break out the fancy hats and wine spritzers will be flowing.
 Try to find yourself good seats and witness something only a few have experienced.